ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-14-tagalog-gold-standard.md

 ### ...then tested it with baseline NER approaches

-I want to see how standard NER approaches fare with `tl_tlunified_gold`.
-I made two sets of experiments, one involving word vectors and the other using language models or transformers.
+I want to see how standard NER approaches fare with `tl_tlunified_gold`. **My eventual goal is to set up training pipelines that can produce decent Tagalog models from this dataset.** I made two sets of experiments, one involving word vectors and the other using language models or transformers.
 I aim to identify the best training setup for a low-resource corpora like Tagalog.
 I'm not pitting one against the other; I want to set up training pipelines for both in the future.

 > My overall goal is to identify the best training setup for a low-resource
 > corpora like Tagalog.
 I'm not pitting one against the other; I want to setup